techiediaries/techiediaries/_posts/2017/2017-12-16-django-graphql-tutorial.md

 ---
 layout: post
-title: "Building Django HTTP APIs with GraphQL and Graphene"
+title: "Building Django 3 HTTP APIs with GraphQL and Graphene"
 image: "images/content/django4.jpg"
-excerpt: "This tutorial will introduce you to GraphQL with Python, Django and Graphene.
-We'll see how to create a simple Django project to demonstrate how to build an API server based on GraphQL (instead of REST) then we'll see how to use graphiql_django, an interface for testing GraphQL queries and mutations before building your front-end application, to send GraphQL Queries (for getting data) and Mutations (for posting and updating data).
+excerpt: "This tutorial will introduce you to GraphQL with Python, Django 3 and Graphene.
+We'll see how to create a simple Django 3 project to demonstrate how to build an API server based on GraphQL (instead of REST) then we'll see how to use graphiql_django, an interface for testing GraphQL queries and mutations before building your front-end application, to send GraphQL Queries (for getting data) and Mutations (for posting and updating data).
 In this part we'll be dealing with building the backend.
 In the next tutorials we will see how to use frameworks and libraries such as Angular and React to build a front-end application that consumes and updates our GraphQL server and advanced use cases such as user authentication, permissions and Relay"
+date: 2020-05-04
 tags : [django , graphql]
 next : /django-graphql-tutorial/graphene
 ---

 ![](/images/content/django4.jpg)

-**This tutorial will introduce you to GraphQL with Python, Django and Graphene.
-We'll see how to create a simple Django project to demonstrate how to build an API server based on GraphQL (instead of REST) then we'll see how to use *graphiql_django*, an interface for testing GraphQL queries and mutations before building your front-end application, to send GraphQL Queries (for getting data) and Mutations (for posting and updating data).
+**This tutorial will introduce you to GraphQL with Python, Django 3 and Graphene.
+We'll see how to create a simple Django 3 project to demonstrate how to build an API server based on GraphQL (instead of REST) then we'll see how to use *graphiql_django*, an interface for testing GraphQL queries and mutations before building your front-end application, to send GraphQL Queries (for getting data) and Mutations (for posting and updating data).
 In this part we'll be dealing with building the backend.
 In the next tutorials we will see how to use frameworks and libraries such as Angular and React to build a front-end application that consumes and updates our GraphQL server and advanced use cases such as user authentication, permissions and Relay**

 Make sure to follow me on twitter ([@techiediaries](https://twitter.com/techiediaries)) to be notified once the next tutorial parts are ready.